2Toad/Profanity/contribute.md

    1. Always work off of an Issue.
 Please do not submit a Pull Request that is not associated with an Issue (create the Issue if necessary).
    2. If you are beginning work on an Issue, please leave a comment on the issue letting us know, and we'll assign the Issue to you.
 This way somebody else won't start working on the same Issue.
 2. [Branches](https://github.com/2Toad/Profanity/branches):
-   1. We support two versions of Profanity: `1.x.x` and `master`.
-The `master` branch has features that require Node 12+, but we maintain the `1.x.x` branch for projects that require older versions of Node.
+   1. We support two versions of Profanity: `1.x.x` and `main`.
+The `main` branch has features that require Node 12+, but we maintain the `1.x.x` branch for projects that require older versions of Node.
    2. If the Issue you are working on has a `1.x.x` label on it, you must branch off of the `1.x.x` branch.
-Otherwise, please branch off of `master`.
+Otherwise, please branch off of `main`.
 3. [Pull Request](https://github.com/2Toad/Profanity/pulls) (PR):
    1. Make sure you run the following scripts in local, and that all of them pass, before submitting a PR:
       1. `npm run lint:fix`